root-dh-94/First-Person-Shooter---Unity/ReadMe.txt

-NOTE: I carried out changes mentioned to address bug of enemy floating when it dies, however it continues to persist.
-Additionally, shooting effects for enemy are added only when enemy shot hits player, since the constant sound off firing bullets was too much for 5 bullets a second.

-Part 0: Missing parts from player script were implemented according to tutorial.
-Reloading was completed in the 'ReloadEvent fnc'.
+Part 0: Reloading was completed in the 'ReloadEvent fnc'.
 Hand mag is triggered

 in animation by trigger event number, appears while reloading and disappears after.